What are Electric Transformers?

 What Are the Parts of a Transformer?

-A transformer usually has a magnetic core, a primary coil, and a secondary coil.
+An electric transformer usually has a magnetic core, a primary coil, and a secondary coil.
 The generator takes in electricity at high voltage and runs it through coils that are wound around the core.
 The coils have high levels of inductance.

 When an AC passes through the primary coil, it creates varying levels of voltage.
 The transformer takes the voltage and directs it into the second coil.
 This process causes the magnetic flux to be cut off from one coil and applied to another.

-Image of holiday lights
+Image of holiday lights, electric transformer

-How Does a Transformer Work?
+How Does an Electric Transformer Work?

 A transformer maintains a balance between electricity it takes in at high voltages and redistributes it at lower voltages.

 Raw energy comes from a supplier at extremely high voltage levels.
 Typically, a power plant emits electricity at 155,000 to 770,000 volts, which is necessary to travel the distance from the power plant to the home or business.
-A typical home or business is not designed to handle that level of voltage, so we need transformers to reduce that voltage to safe levels.
+A typical home or business is not designed to handle that level of voltage, so we need electric transformers to reduce that voltage to safe levels.

 From the Transformer to You